MIC 2020 POLICIES & RULES

 YOUTH PROTECTION (SAFE FROM HARM) - The Boy Scouts of America believes that its top priority is to protect the safety of children.
 BSA’s “Youth Protection” program and WOSM’s “Safe from Harm” program were created to achieve this goal.
 Part of the responsibility of MIC staff, unit leaders, and home stay week volunteers is to be alert to any activities or conditions that could threaten the safety of our youth.
 MIC international contingents will be expected to follow their national Scout association’s “Safe from Harm” policies in their travel to and from Michigan.
 During the time they are in Michigan, both in home stay week and during the week of MIC, BSA Youth Protection rules will apply to everyone involved n MIC.
 MIC host units will make sure that both home stay week activities and their MIC campsite troop satisfy BSA requirements of 2 deep adult leadership and adult leaders of both sexes with coed contingents.

-Because MIC is a coed program and Venturing is BSA’s coed youth program, all MIC 2016 unit leaders and staff members, both U.S. and international, and all adults in MIC 2016 host families must complete BSA Venturing Youth Protection Training between August 1, 2014, and July 10, 2016.
+All MIC 2020 adult leaders and staff members, both U.S. and international, and all adults in MIC 2020 host family households must complete BSA Youth Protection Training between August 1, 2018, and July 1, 2020.
 (Residents of other countries can complete this training online at BSA’s web site without registering with BSA.)
 Host unit leaders will be responsible for youth protection compliance during home stay week.
 The BSA has developed Barriers to Abuse within Scouting that create safer environments for young people involved in Scout activities.
-During the 8 days of MIC,, all MIC 2016 unit leaders and staff members, both U.S. and international, must read, understand, and comply with these policies and report any suspected violations to the camp director as soon as possible..
+During the 8 days of MIC,, all MIC 2020 unit leaders and staff members, both U.S. and international, must read, understand, and comply with these policies and report any suspected violations to the camp director as soon as possible..

 YOUTH PROTECTION REPORTING POLICY - Any suspicion or belief that any child is or has been physically, emotionally or sexually abused, exploited or exposed to any form of violence, threat, pornography or obscene material should be reported to the local authorities AND to the Scouting executive.
 During the week of MIC, the Camp Director serves as the designee for the Scouting executive.
 The Michigan Department of Human Services hot line # is 855-444-3911.
 This toll-free number allows you to report abuse or neglect of any child or adult any time day or night.